Photo: Leslie Kennedy

-The strength of a mother I may be smiling, but inside I was anything but happy.
+I may be smiling, but inside I was anything but happy.
 I was exhausted from the lack of sleep, depleted from adjusting to being a new mom and dejected because I was having serious bonding issues with my baby.
 Mother’s Day is supposed to be filled with joy, but I felt none of that—and that just depressed me even more.
 I was starting to seriously wonder if something was wrong with me because all of my mom friends were in new-mom heaven, and I wasn’t at all.

 I think I was more traumatized by my labour and delivery than I was willing admit to myself back then.

 I was induced because of low fluid, then went through hours of labour, hours of pushing, the baby’s heart rate dropping, fourth degree tears—the result of her being turned with, and then delivered by forceps.
 Finally, my daughter was born, but she had inhaled meconium and needed her lungs cleared, plus she couldn’t regulate her body temperature.
 The problems just didn’t end.
 Then, an hour after my husband went home, while I was in incredible pain from the hectic delivery, the colic started.

 And motherhood itself?
 Well, that was difficult too.
 My daughter would only sleep in 45-minute bursts, and only when attached to me.
 Otherwise, she was screaming.
 All.
 The.
 Time.